Nutrition

 • Satiety and Craving Control- The lazy keto diet leaves us feeling full for longer.
 This leads to a reduction in binge eating and food cravings.

-Downsides of Lazy keto
+Downsides of Lazy Keto

 While the lazy Keto diet certainly has some benefits, it does also have a fair share of downsides.
 Some of them are-